SanderElias/Samples/Angular-Signals/readme.md

 Promises and async functions are a great way to handle async code.
 But they are not a great way to handle sync code.
 They are also not a great way to handle multiple values over time (user generated events for example).
 They are also not a great way to handle errors.
 And they are async by design.
 That means you need at least 2 event-loop cycles to get a result into the view.

-There is directly also the answer on why not use the `async pipe`.
-It is a great way to get values into the view, combined with an `NgIf` you can also handle loading indicators and so on.
+This directly answers the question of why not use the `async pipe`.
+The `async pipe` is a great way to get values into the view, combined with an `NgIf` you can also handle loading indicators and so on.
 This alone introduces more complexity into the templates.
 Also, the result of the async pipe only "lives" in the view.
 What if you need to use that in the component?
 Or need a couple of side effects from that value.
 Yes, there are solutions for that, but it becomes hacky and hard to read.
 And that is not something we want.
 So that is the reason to `not just use the async pipe`.

 #### Why another reactive library?

 Why now use X, or Y, or Z?
 Well, This one, I can not answer with 100% certainty.
-I know for a fact that the team has been looking at all kind of implementations.
+I know for a fact that the team has been looking at all kinds of implementations.
 Then they came up with a spec.
 This spec is built from knowing what is needed in Angular.
 And what is not.
 So it is built from the ground up to be a great fit for Angular.
-And it is build from the ground up to be a great fit for the Angular user-base.
+And it is built from the ground up to be a great fit for the Angular user-base.
 As I have been reading the code of the Angular signal POC, and the code of quite a couple of other signal implementations, and did build my own signal prototype, I can say I agree with the team on this.
 The tradeoffs in the other libraries are not a good fit for Angular.

 #### Why now?

 Ah, this is an interesting one.
 I can only `speculate`.
 But one of the most asked-for features of Angular is "zone-less" support.
 This is a big step in making that possible.
 Right now, Angular is depending on ZoneJS to trigger its change-detection.
 Having a reactive primitive makes it easy to trigger change-detection.
-Even more, having this primitive in the core of Angular would even allow to build an app without change-detection.
+Even more, having this primitive in the core of Angular would even allow us to build an app without change-detection.
 You don't need to detect changes, when you know when and where those changes happen.
 And that is exactly what the signal primitive brings to Angular.
 Let me put in a quote from Pawel Kozlowski, one of the Angular team members:
->Signals let us understand changes to the data model (what gets modified) and how the model is used (templates that need update).
+>Signals let us understand changes to the data model (what gets modified) and how the model is used (templates that need updating).
 >
 >With this precise info we can just update templates that read changed values, instead of dirty-checking the entire application / all templates.

 This is a huge step in making Angular more efficient.
 And it is a huge step in making Angular more flexible.
 And it is a huge step in making Angular more powerful.
 And it is a huge step in making Angular more future-proof.

 A side observation is that we are getting more and more streams (like [media capture](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API)) in the browser.
-Signals are a great way create a reactive interface to those streams.
+Signals are a great way to create a reactive interface to those streams.
 And that is something that is going to be more and more important in the future.

 ### Wait, wut? does this mean I need to rewrite my app?

 Well no, not at all.
 This is a new primitive.
 It is not a replacement for anything.
 You can still do the same things you did before.
 You can still use Observables.
 You can still use Promises.
 You can still use the `async` pipe.
 In addition to that, you will be able to use the new signal primitive.
-Embracing that will allow a future you to turn off ZoneJS, if that is something you want to do.
+Embracing that will allow a future where you can turn off ZoneJS, if that is something you want to do.
 But that is a future you.
 And that is a future that is not here yet.
 Also, you might not even want to do that.
 You might want to keep using ZoneJS.
 And that is fine.
 This will give future you more possibilities.
 But it will not take anything away from you.

 ## What is the problem Angular Signals solves?